Betty987/FAQ-chatbot/README.md

 The demo interface (`demo.html`) provides a complete experience:

 1. **Chat Interface**: Ask questions and get rich, formatted responses
-2. **Image Upload**: Upload images for multimodal analysis
-3. **Knowledge Graph Visualization**: See the knowledge graph grow in real-time
+2. **Knowledge Graph Visualization**: See the knowledge graph grow in real-time
-4. **Knowledge Management**: Add new FAQs, entities, and relationships
+3. **Knowledge Management**: Add new FAQs, entities, and relationships
-5. **Knowledge Extraction**: Extract knowledge from text and images
+4. **Knowledge Extraction**: Extract knowledge from text and images

 To use the demo:
 1. Start the server using one of the methods above